johnnywang1994/vue-banque/README.md

 ## Features

 1. `2KB` tiny size.
-2. `Banque Module` is ES6 destructurable, auto implemented `toRef` when destructuring.
+2. `Banque Module` is ES6 destructurable, default auto implemented `toRef` when destructuring.
-3. `State Modify Protect` for states accessing from Banque Module.
+3. `State Modify Protect` for states accessing from Banque Module by default.
 4. `Cross Module Access` for access states between modules.
+5. `Functional Banque Module` can be reusable for creating multiple times of the same module.

 ## Install